dgraph-io/dgraph/wiki/content/deploy/index.md

 dgraph alpha --mutations disallow
 ```

 Enforce a strict schema by setting `--mutations strict`.
-This allows only mutations
-on predicates already in the schema.
-This allows only mutations on predicates already
+This allows mutations only on predicates already in the schema.
-in the schema.

 ```sh
 dgraph alpha --mutations strict
 ```

 ### Secure Alter Operations